dcycle/starterkit-drupalsite/README.md

     docker kill nginx-proxy
     docker rm nginx-proxy

-You might also want to remove, from /etc/hosts, the line which contains your local development domain (use `sudo vi /etc/hosts` to edit that file).
+You might also want to remove, from /etc/hosts, the line which contains your local development domain (use `sudo vi /etc/hosts` to edit that file); and also remove the certificate for your domain from `~/.docker-compose-certs`.

 Prscribed development process
 -----